 - Smart Factories applications, such as smart machines, aim to improve safety and productivity.
 For example, operators can use a remote platform to operate heavy machines, particularly those located at hard-to-reach and unsafe places, from a safe and comfortable place.

 - Intelligent transportation systems, whereby drivers can share or gather information from traffic information centers to avoid vehicles that are in danger or stop abruptly, in a real-time manner to avoid accidents.
 In addition, unmanned vehicles can sense their surroundings and move safely in an autonomous manner.

 Edge computing is necessary for real-world AI applications because the traditional cloud computing model is not suitable for AI applications that are computationally intensive and require massive amounts of data.

-- Read about Edge Intelligence in 2021
+- Read about Edge Intelligence

 - Learn about Privacy-preserving Deep Learning for Computer Vision

 - An easy-to-understand guide to Deep Face Recognition

 - What you need to know about Self-Supervised Learning